 It’s funny to think that things are happening there, and not here.
 Presence might be a scarce asset, and that might explain the lack of it in some places in real life.

 I was very careful not to scroll through anything and get sucked in, but I got a glimpse of a couple faces in the stories row and the messages list.
 I was confused.
 The faces looked familiar but I couldn’t remember who they were.
-That made me extremely curious so I visited their profiles, and eventually remembered who they were: acquaintances that I met somewhere in life that simply don’t matter anymore and have zero relevance now.
+That made me extremely curious so I visited their profiles, and eventually remembered who they were: acquaintances that I met somewhere in life who simply are not part of my life anymore.
 Seems like our brains naturally erase things that don’t matter, but the platform will keep them forever in your digital mind.

 I reached my childhood memory person, and she promptly responded.
 It felt so easy and effortless, considering that I studied with her in primary school and don’t see or talk to her for more than 20 years.